NCAR/FAIR-Facilities-Instruments/agendas.md

 * 3:15 - 4:30 Breakout group sessions
 * 4:30 - 5:00 Breakout group reports and preview tomorrow

-AUG 22 - Day 3 AM 9:00 - 12:30:  How do we move forward and build upon these discussions with our communities?
+Day 3, 9:00 AM - 12:30 PM
+* Theme: How do we move forward and build upon these discussions with our communities?
 What are the big picture outcomes and next steps?
 * 9:00 - 9:30 Participants arrive
 * 9:30 - 10:00 Review and prioritize outputs from day 1 and 2
 * 10:00 - 11:00 Topical Talks: Looking Forward From Different Stakeholder Perspectives